Check Out This Book Review on Zen in the Art of Writing

 “We all need someone higher, wiser, older to tell us we’re not crazy after all, that what we’re doing is all right.
 All right, hell, fine!”

 Therefore, really, it is okay to want to be loved.
-And it is okay to be weird.
+And it is one hundred percent, totally okay to be weird.

 Review: 5/5 stars.